This post was originally published on May 17th, 2018. Updated for April 12th, 2022.

 - Remember, Millennials like to know the “why” behind what they buy, and where they volunteer their time.

 Move aside, Millennials.
-The Founders Generation is arriving on scene.
-Contrary to popular belief, these children and teens, born after the mid-1990s, are NOT Millennials (though some call them “Millennials on steroids”).
-They are significantly younger, and are developing a different set of behaviors and values.
-With the eldest of this generation barely graduating high school, the emerging “Founders” are still called by many different names, and not entirely understood.
+Generation Z is arriving on the scene.
+Contrary to popular belief, these teens and young adults, born after the mid-1990s, are NOT Millennials (though some call them “Millennials on steroids”).
+They are significantly younger and are developing a different set of behaviors and values.
+With the eldest of this generation just out of college, this emerging generation is still called by many different names, and not entirely understood.

 Characteristics: innovative, tech-savvy, passionate